 - Ensure that the axes are properly labelled

-Creating a semi-log graph in Google Sheets is a straight-forward process.
+Making a semi-log graph in Google Sheets is a straight-forward process as we have learned.
 We just need to use the line chart and remember the axis on which the exponential values are placed (usually the vertical axis) and select the logarithmic scale option.

 Here are some more articles that you might find helpful: